 Optimizely's environments enable you to confirm behavior and run flags in isolated environments, like development or staging.
-This makes it easier to safely deploy flags in production.
+This makes it easier to safely deploy feature flags and experiments in production.
 You can run a single experiment in some contexts and pause in others.
 You can turn an experiment on and run it for your team so they can test it, but leave it turned off for visitors.

 Every Optimizely project starts with two environments (and two datafiles) named Production and Development.